Oughie/nixos-config/README.md

 ## Credits

-The wallpapers were taken from another repository that can be found [here](https://github.com/orxngc/walls-catppuccin-mocha). ❤️
+The wallpapers were taken from another repository that can be found [here](https://github.com/orxngc/walls-catppuccin-mocha). :heart: